-As the COVID-19 pandemic has evolved, policy-makers have stuck with the same approach: a strict lockdown with no real end in sight.
-Since the beginning of the crisis, the Macdonald-Laurier Institute has warned that governments will need to think beyond the lockdown and consider the second and third-order consequences of their heavy-handed anti-pandemic measures.
+Since the beginning of the COVID-19 crisis, the Macdonald-Laurier Institute has warned that governments will need to think beyond the lockdown and consider the second and third-order consequences of their heavy-handed anti-pandemic measures.
 Check out MLI's continuing coverage on COVID-19 which explains why the right policy response to this crisis balances the interests of health, prosperity, well-being, and more.

 Since the beginning of the COVID-19 outbreak, Canadians have been presented with a stark choice – either selflessly shut down the economy to save lives or selfishly worry about the economy and condemn thousands to a vicious illness.